acid-info/logos.co/docs/privacy-policy.md

 ### 8) This Privacy Policy might change

 We may modify or replace any part of this Privacy Policy at any time and without notice.
 Please check the Website periodically for any changes.
 The new Privacy Policy will be effective immediately upon its posting on our Website.

 ### 9) Contact information

-To the extent that you have any questions about the Privacy Policy, please contact us through the relevant channels.
+To the extent that you have any questions about the Privacy Policy, please contact us at legal@free.technology.

 This document is licensed under CC-BY-SA.